 As per the said order of the Home Minister, IPC being the longest serving criminal code and the masterpiece of Lord Macaulay needs revamping with several cautions.
 During the change several general principles of Indian Constitution are to be taken care of because it shows the relation between the states and citizens.
 Along with this, the language must not be changed and the rules must govern as per its interpretation.
 The victimology underpinning ought to be given a major thrust in reforming laws to identify the rights of victims such as criminal trials need victim participation, enhanced access i.e. easy compensation and protection of victims for which several schemes shall be suggested.

 The Malimat Committee, 2000 and Madhav Menon Committee, 2007 submitted a report in respect to Criminal Justice Reforms which suggested 158 suggestions respectively in 2003 and are not implemented yet.
 The existing law favors the accused while the committees suggested to focus on victims of crimes such as rights of accused, police investigation, judges enhancement, witness protection and reduction of holidays due to high pendency of cases.
 None of the suggestion have been implemented since the code is very long and needs vast procedures and cautions to be taken care.

 Does an old law mean ineffective law?

-By the suggestions of state and union territories along with the other formed committees and departments the government might get successful in accomplishment of new codified criminal law.
+By the suggestions of State and Union territories along with the other formed committees and departments, the government might get successful in the accomplishment of new codified criminal law.
 Though the revision over the law will require a long back way through its journey to be revised wholly, being its vast diversification and classification.
-The government has given time to Bureau of Police Research and Development to look over the matter nd come up with results with accordance to the citizens of country
+The government has given time to Bureau of Police Research and Development to look over the matter and come up with results in accordance to the citizens of the country